Jonathan Glickman

-Jonathan Glickman (born May 18, 1969) is an American film producer who served as the President of MGM Motion Picture Group from 2011 to 2020.
+Jonathan Glickman (born May 18, 1969) is an American film producer who served as the President of the MGM Motion Picture Group from 2011 to 2020 and has been the CEO of Miramax since April 2, 2024.

 Personal life and education

-Glickman is the son of Rhoda Yura and Dan Glickman, the former Kansas Congressman, Secretary of Agriculture, and president of the MPAA.
+Glickman was born into a Jewish family and is the son of Rhoda Yura and Dan Glickman, the former Kansas Congressman, Secretary of Agriculture, and president of the MPAA.
 He was born in Detroit, Michigan and raised in Wichita, Kansas and Washington, D.C.

 While he was a child, his mother introduced him to directors Martin Scorsese and Woody Allen.
 Glickman graduated from Georgetown Day School in Washington, D.C. in 1987, and from the University of Michigan in 1991.
 He worked briefly for HBO before enrolling in the University of Southern California's School of Cinematic Arts in 1992, although he quit in 1993.

 Career

 Glickman began working in Hollywood when he convinced producer Joe Roth to give him an internship at Caravan Pictures after meeting him in an elevator at USC in 1993.
 By 1997, Glickman was president of production at Caravan.
 By 2002, he was president of production at Spyglass Entertainment.
 In 2003, he became president and partner at Spyglass.

 Glickman was invited to join the Producers’ Branch of the Academy of Motion Picture Arts & Sciences in 2007.